MV Doña Paz: Memorial

 A memorial honoring the victims of Doña Paz is at the Pieta Park in Catbalogan.
 Located adjacent to St. Bartholomew Church and Saint Mary's College of Catbalogan, the park now serves as a public space for families and friends of the victims.

 Wreck

-The wreck of Doña Paz was located in April 2019 by the RV Petrel, with video footage later released on December 19.
+The wreck of Doña Paz was located in April 2019 by the RV Petrel, with footage released on December 19.
 It lies upright at a depth of 500 m.
 The wreck of the Vector was found lying 2200 m away in the same state.
 Both wrecks are in good condition.